dbernard/dbernard.github.io/_posts/2024-08-31-we-start-with-coffee.md

 extraction.
 Start the timer on your scale at this time.

 When your scale reads **36 grams** of espresso in the mug, press the single shot button again to end the extraction process.
+The timer on your scale should read ~20 - 30 seconds of extraction.

+> I have found that the fresher that my beans are, the longer the extraction.

 ### Step 12: Dump grinds
 Remove the mug and scale from under the portafilter and set aside.